What does it mean to Lead by Serving?

-Even though these interactions equate to 20% (or less) of our time, they have had an impact which remained with us over the course of many years.
+Even though these interactions equate to 20% (or less) of our time, they have had an impact that remained with us over the course of many years.

 It Doesn’t Take Much

-So how can we use the 80/20 rule to increase our impact as a classroom leader?
+So how can we use the 80/20 rule to increase our impact as classroom leaders?